-2. Mixtures containing more than one interfering anions must be avoided.

-3. If interfering anions are not present, cations may be given from the same group.
+- 2. Mixtures containing more than one interfering anions must be avoided. - 3.
+If interfering anions are not present, cations may be given from the same group. - 4.
+Use safety coat, goggles, shoes and gloves in the laboratory.

-5. A minimum of 7 inorganic mixtures must be done to appear for the examination.
+5. A minimum of 8 inorganic mixtures must be done to appear for the examination.